irawoodring/343/functional_languages/PITCHME.md

 Functions that return #t or #f (true or false) but contain words end with the '?' character.

-If a list is being examined a non-empty list returns #t and an empty list returns #f.
+If a list is being examined, a non-empty list returns #t and an empty list returns #f.
 ---
 **Overview**
 ***